AI Legal Content Marketing – Where Do Human Writers Stand?

 • Keep your sentences and information short and simple for the average reader

-• Get to the point and avoid lots of unnecessary fluff
+• Get to the point and avoid lots of unnecessary fluff – the nuts and bolts of law firm writing matter

 • Use the FAQ format for your headings to improve your organic searches and the possibility of a Google Snippet feature